TheHarpagon/Discord-Application-Tutorial/README.md

 ![PyPI - Status](https://img.shields.io/pypi/status/discord.py) ![PyPI](https://img.shields.io/pypi/v/discord.py)
 # Discord Bot Tutorial

-A tutorial on how to make a [Discord](https://discord.com) Bot with the [`discord.py`](https://discordpy.readthedocs.io/en/latest/index.html) library along with a 24/7 uptime.
+This is a tutorial on how to make a [Discord](https://discord.com) Bot with the [`discord.py`](https://discordpy.readthedocs.io/en/latest/index.html) library along with a 24/7 uptime.
 This project should take anywhere from `15` to `45` minutes.

 &NewLine;
 ## Platforms